john-science/john-science.github.io/_drafts/2024-06-22-cactus-observatory.md

 I immediately realized that I had spent a year in a graduate program on a project that did not exist any more.
 So it would take me at least another year to graduate; I lost a year of my life.

-Professor T took it pretty hard.
+Professor A took it pretty hard.
 The project was his baby, and it was gone.
 The second time in his career he had sufferred a serious blow.
 He did not come to campus much at all that summer.
 He drank himself into a heart attack at 48.

 ## References